 For instance, if on a button click you wanted to show 4 elements and hide 3 others, you just need to apply a logic block to those elements, using the variable you defined.

 Variables can be used as custom triggers in logic blocks.

 Name – The name of the variable.
 This will show up in the Triggers list in a logic block and in the Set Variable Value in Skin Actions.

 Type – Choose the type of variable:

-Init Value – This is the variable’s base (default) value and it should be defined by the Variable type.
-For example, the Type is set to True/False, the Init Value should be either true or false.
+Init Value – This is the variable’s base (default) value and it depends on the Variable type.
+For example, if the Type is set to True/False, the Init Value can only be either true or false.

 Expose – Select to have the variable exposed in the HTML5 output.
 This allows for skins to be easily configured for the needs of each project.